mikkelme/MastersThesis/README.md

 - Checked simulations with Fix move and dt = 0.5 fs which seems to follow the order mentioned in this weeks log.
 - Ran one config multi data simulation and saw some quick curves for (F_N, F_f) at fixed stretch and (stretch, Ff) at fixed FN.
 With very fex data points we see more or less linear trend for (F_N, F_f).
 For (stretch, F_f) it starts linear but then flattens/drops at high stretch.
 I am going to get more data points to further investegate this.
 - Next: Work on coordination number for detecting fractures.

+#### Week 43 (24/10 - 30/10) - Working from Pisa
+-  Ran 15 stretch x 10 F_N and got some curves there.
+The Ff vs. F_N looks mostly linear, but the Ff vs. stretch shows signs of non linearity and both positive and negative slopes.
+- Due to suspicious behaviour when breaking (Henrik's point of view) and the fact that airebo cannot run on GPU I will try the tersoff potential instead.
+This will hopefully give the opportunity to run more simulations for the machine learning.

 ## Things to remember